kcrary/istari/docs/theorem-infirmity.md

 shows implicit arguments, even when display of implicit arguments is disabled.
 Thus, we can cut-and-paste the definition from the error message and fill in the evars.
-We wrap that with `` explicit` `` so that implicit arguments are suppressed and we return to the first line of the proof and impose our new version of the definition:
+We wrap that with `` explicit` `` so that implicit arguments are suppressed, then we return to the definition and replace it with the new version:

+    define /isnil {a} l/
+    /
-    change /isnil/ /explicit` (fn a l . list_case a bool l true (fn v0 v1 . false))/.
+      explicit` (fn a l . list_case a bool l true (fn v0 v1 . false))

-This unifies the definition of `isnil` with the given term, thereby resolving its evars.
-If the problem arose in an ordinary lemma (or if it arose from a definition's type), we would instead impose a new version of the goal's conclusion, using:

-    change /concl/ /explicit `([conclusion with evars filled in])/.
+    //
+      intersect i . forall (a : U i) . list a -> bool
+    /;

 ####  Unparsing rules

+Occasionally, resolved evars can be even more concealed.
 Some unparsing rules do not display all of the subterms.
-A good example is, `cons A h t` is displayed `h :: t`.
-Enabling display of implicit arguments will not make such terms visible.
-If the error persists even after apparently filling in all the evars, try again after setting Istari not to use unparsing rules:
+A good example is `cons A h t`, which is displayed `h :: t`.
+Enabling display of implicit arguments is not sufficient to make `A` visible.

+For example:

+    lemma "length_one"
+    /
+      forall (x : nat) .
+        length (x :: nil) = 1 : nat
+    /;

+    intro /x/.
+    auto.
+    qed ();

+results in the error:

+    Error: the definition contains unresolved evars:

+    forall (x : nat) . length E0 (x :: nil E2) = 1 : nat

+    Unresolved evars: E0 E1 E2

+Here, the `length` term reduced to `1` before any evars were resolved.
+Disabling implicit arguments exposes `E0` and `E2`, but not `E1`, which is the type argument to the cons.
+So when the error message lists evars that are still not revealed, set Istari to disable all unparsing rules:

     Show.disableAll := true;

-This usually makes terms that are not very easy to read, so it's preferable to do it only when necessary.
+After that, the error message will show a term that is not very easy to read, but that exposes every evar:

+    Error: the definition contains unresolved evars:

+    `forall nat (fn x . eq nat (length E0 (cons E1 x (nil E2))) (succ zero))

+    Unresolved evars: E0 E1 E2

+Again, one can fill in the evars, wrap the result with `` explicit` ``, and replace the theorem statement.

 ---